theawesomew/theawesomew.github.io/index.md

 ## Using encoders

 An alternative solution to the problem of localization is through the use of encoders.
 Encoders are electromechanical devices which 'count' the number of rotations an axel does over a given period and returns that information as a digitally encoded signal called a PWM (pulse-width modulated) signal.
+The concept is simple: if you know where the robot was relative to its environment initially & the diameter of the wheel, you can query the robot's encoders to calculate its 'pose' over time.
+This enables you to very accurately assess the position of the robot over time.

 <img src="https://blog.pitsco.com/hs-fs/hubfs/Blog%20Images/Torquenado2-1366-0917.png?width=514&name=Torquenado2-1366-0917.png" width="500">

+However, much like the 'timer' based system we discussed before hand, it has some flaws...

+**Speak.
+This isn't a warning, it's a promise**

 ## Using odometry

+The final solution to localization we'll discuss is a technique called 'Dead-Wheel Odometry'.
+Dead-wheel odometry is the 3 unpowered wheels that are attached to axel encoders.
+The premise is that as the robot moves - and only when the robot moves - the deadwheel roll along the ground correspondingly.
+This means that motion is only detected by the odometry system when motion actually occurs leading to significantly more accurate results than either timer-based or encoder-based systems.
+Using information like the diameter of the wheels, their configuration on the robot, and the encoder values themselves enables teams to accurately localize their robot with essentially 0 error.

 <img src="https://i.stack.imgur.com/B0PzT.jpg" width="500">

+What's somewhat interesting about dead-wheel odometry is that it's pretty much used exclusively within FTC - most commercial robots have other mechanisms which involve the use of devices like LiDAR, RADAR, infrared transpoders, etc.